 - Gratitude Pairs.
 Hold a “Special Friends Day” one or two days before Thanksgiving.
 Ask each student to invite a special person to class for a 45-minute period, such as a grandparent, nanny, neighbor, parent from another classroom, or family friend.
 Have each pair write and/or draw something they’re thankful for and post it on a bulletin board.
 Note: Scheduling this activity close to the holiday increases the likelihood of out-of-towners being able to attend.

 - Gratitude Spies.
 Play the “Spying for Gratitude” game.
 At the beginning of the day, have each child choose the name of another student out of a hat without revealing the name.
-Each student spends the day “spying” on his or her chosen person and then shares one thing that he or she is grateful for about that person during an end-of-the-day circle.
+Each student spends the day “spying” on their chosen person and then shares one thing that they are grateful for about that person during an end-of-the-day circle.

 - Gratitude Quilt.
-Give each child a 5”x5” blank piece of paper on which to draw something he or she is thankful for.
+Give each child a 5”x5” blank piece of paper on which to draw something they are thankful for.
 Mount each square on a 6”x6” colored piece of paper and then piece the squares together to create a classroom gratitude quilt.

 - Gratitude Graph.
-Have each child write one thing that he or she is grateful for on a sticky note and then plot it on a classroom gratitude graph.
+Have each child write one thing that they are grateful for on a sticky note and then plot it on a classroom gratitude graph.
 Categories might include people, things, places, actions, animals, etc.

 - Gratitude Circle.
-Begin or end the day sitting in a circle with each person sharing one thing that he or she is grateful for and why.
+Begin or end the day sitting in a circle with each person sharing one thing that they are grateful for and why.
 Note: Younger students will need a lot of modeling to explain why they’re grateful for something.

 - Gratitude Journals.
 Have each student create a gratitude journal or decorate the cover of a pre-made one.
 Once a week, have students write three things they’re grateful for and why.
 Be sure to limit this activity to once a week, otherwise, according to research, the activity loses its impact.